What is psikat?

 Sample & Multi Sample

-Psikat provides two sample-based instrument modes: Sample for single-sample chromatic playback, and Multi Sample for a 21-cell keyboard-mapped multi-sample instrument.
+Two sample-based instrument modes: Sample for single-sample chromatic playback, and Multi Sample for keyboard-mapped multi-sample instruments.

 Sample

-Set a track’s mode to Sample to load a single audio file and play it chromatically across the keyboard.
-All note keys pitch the same sample up and down relative to its original key.
+Set a track’s instrument to Sample to load a single audio file and play it chromatically across the keyboard.

 • Right-click the empty slot to load a .wav file